Flights to Morocco – Frequently Asked Questions

 + Which power plug type is used in Morocco, and will I need an adapter?

-Morocco uses plug types C and E with a voltage of 220 V and frequency of 50 Hz.
-U.S. travelers will need a European plug adapter and may require a voltage converter for non-dual-voltage electronics.
+Morocco uses plug types C and E (220 V, 50 Hz).
+U.S. travelers will need a European plug adapter and possibly a voltage converter for non-dual-voltage devices.